Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 8

 dead.
 It is a ghastly business &

-is draining my new boys [?]
+is draining my nervous system

-quite a few of our leaders.
+Quite a few of our leaders.

 The Salvation Army.